amt8u/hugo-blog/content/posts/setup-basic-analytics-using-ghost-using-goaccess/index.md

-# Excerpt
+---
-Setup basic analytics on your ghost blog using goaccess without using third party plugins which are now blocked by many browsers and ad blockers.
+title : Setup simple analytics for Ghost blog using GoAccess url : setup-simple-analytics-for-ghost-blog-using-goaccess summary : How to setup native simple analytics on your ghost blog using GoAccess without third party plugins which could be blocked by many browsers and ad blockers.
+author: amt8u
+date : 2021-04-19
+draft : false
+tags : ['analytics']
+---

 # The need
 We all know how easy it is to create a google analytics account and integrate it with our sites.
 There are a couple of problems with these third party accounts